Raphaelogbodo/GNN-for-IL-and-DES-Property-Prediction/README.md

 ## Results and Insights

-- The models demonstrate strong predictive accuracy (high R², low MARE) across multiple datasets.
+- The models demonstrate strong predictive accuracy (high R², low MARE) across multiple datasets at just 20 Epochs of training.

 - Transfer learning to Deep Eutectic Solvents shows promising adaptability demonstrating that the model trained on ILs preserved most structure–property information even when moved to a new material class (DESs).